 An HMO (house in multiple occupations) is a property that is rented out to three or more unrelated individuals.
 The people cannot be from the same family, for example.
-The HMO has a set of shared areas such as a kitchen, utility room, bathroom and sometimes the living area.
+The HMO has a set of shared areas such as a kitchen, utility room, bathroom, and sometimes the living area.
 To rent out an HMO in the UK you need a license, and you have your property defined as an HMO.
-The licences for an HMO last for five years which you will need to update before it expires.
+The licenses for an HMO last for five years which you will need to update before it expires.

-So, if you would like to understand more about an HMOs and how to convert an existing property, also how to invest in an HMO, how to achieve planning permission and how to achieve the relevant planning permission than this article is for you.
+So, if you would like to understand more about HMOs and how to convert an existing property, also how to invest in an HMO, how to achieve planning permission, and how to achieve the relevant planning permission then this article is for you.

 There are specific criteria you need to follow to have your property defined as HMO, such as having a suitable number of occupants.
 The landlord also needs to be deemed as ‘fit and proper’.
-For example, the landlord cannot have a criminal record or have any breaches to the landlord laws and codes of practices.
+For example, the landlord cannot have a criminal record or have any breaches to the landlord’s laws and codes of practices.

 A local council will give out a license, and you have to be aware of their laws.
 Beware the fines are unlimited fines for renting out an unlicensed HMO.

 How to convert your property to an HMO?

 We recommend you have landlord experience before you consider converting a property to an HMO.
 If you are unable to self-fund your HMO, then landlord experience will make a difference to what brokers will consider you.
 Another critical area is understanding local planning permission laws for HMOs as fines can be up to £20,000.

 According to the regulations for General Permitted Development Order (GDPO) dated first of October 2010.
 They are stating that you need to change the use of the property from a C3 Dwelling House to the HMO C4 status type.